arnavmeduri/sta221-final-project/README.md

-# Project title
+# Investigating Factors that Impact Wildfire Put Out Time
-by Team name
+by the Info Innovators